proconsule/nspindexer-connect/README.md

 Enjoy

 # Thanks to
--joel16 for NX-Shell (Next).
-I take ImGui windows system from there -XorTroll for Goldleaf.
-I take a small part of code (for retriving installed switch titles) -duckbill007 for his hints on UTF8 and Switch console limitation -AlanLC at GBAtemp (for the app icon)
+- joel16 for NX-Shell (Next).
+I take ImGui windows system from there
+- XorTroll for Goldleaf.
+I take a small part of code (for retriving installed switch titles)
+- duckbill007 for his hints on UTF8 and Switch console limitation
+- AlanLC at GBAtemp (for the app icon)
--lordelan for his support on GBATemp forum
+- lordelan for his support on GBATemp forum
--All guys on GBATemp who liked my projects
+- All guys on GBATemp who liked my projects